troykinsella/linked-map/README.md

 1
 > map.pop(); // Get and remove the last value in the linked list 4
+> map.remove('dogs'); // Remove the entry for the specified key and return the value.
+3
 > map.clear(); // Remove all entries
 ```